-Leadership Program
+Leadership Pathways Program

 Presentation Academy offers a program specifically designed to link academics, career exploration and leadership skill development.
 Presentation's vision is to empower young women for leadership roles in their careers and in the community through the identification and development of individual and team leadership components.
-These components include vision and focus; communication and collaboration; global citizenship; and resilience and problem-solving.
-Students take responsible roles on committees, clubs, and projects throughout the year.
-Students plan and carry out plans for the events, giving them hands-on experience.
-Students who play key roles on leadership committees further enhance these components.
-Student committee members plan, organize, and present seminars and programs.